-Are you interested in learning a little bit more about our progams and considering applying?
+Are you interested in learning a little bit more about our programs and considering applying?

 What will a doula gain from this experience?

-This will undoubtedly be different for each woman, but our intention is for the participating doulas to learn from a new culture and gain new tools to bring back to their respective communities.
-There is an expression stating that the purpose of immersive travel is “to make the strange familiar, and the familiar strange.”
+This will undoubtedly be different for each womxn, but our intention is for the participating doulas to learn from a new culture and gain new tools to bring back to their respective communities.
+There is an expression stating that the purpose of immersive travel is “to make the strange familiar and the familiar strange.”
 Witnessing a completely different culture’s approach to birth will break down our own attachment to “the way things are supposed to be”.
 The doulas will gain a quick education in resiliency from these strong birthing people, nurses and midwives, will learn lessons on the power of non-verbal communication, witness the transition from maiden to mother, and will open their hearts to many new little lives coming earthside.

 We also intend to enjoy Tanzania and Ecuador!
-We will immerse ourselves in the local land- eat the cuisine, spend a day on safari, and support local craftswomen.
+We will immerse ourselves in the local land- eat the cuisine, spend a day on safari/ textiles markets, and support local craftspeople.

 Cultural Appropriation vs Cultural Appreciation

 As doulas, we are first and foremost of service in our local communities.

 However, there is so much to be gained from travel and cultural immersion.
 The question however is how to respectfully integrate what we have learned abroad?

 This is a question we regularly ask the midwives and healers in Ecuador.
 How can we share their teachings and ancestral knowledge with our communities while honoring them?

 If we learn how to rebozo, we will whisper a prayer of gratitude to these women and their lineage.